activeprospect/node-mime-content/README.md

 Both the application/xml and text/xml MIME Types are supported.

-After parsing a XML string, XPath can be used to query the parsed content.
-The [xpath](https://github.com/goto100/xpath) module is used to query the DOM.
+After parsing a XML string, the [xmldom](https://github.com/jindw/xmldom) document is available.
+Also, XPath support is provided by the [xpath](https://github.com/goto100/xpath) module.
 All DOM 3 [XPath expressions](http://www.w3.org/TR/xpath/#section-Expressions) are supported.

 By default, the XML parser assumes your XPath expression is looking for a single DOM node so it returns the first match in the document.
 If you'd like all matching nodes instead, use the second optional boolean parameter with your query.
 Pass